SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the Machines

-In silicon halls, where humans compromise
+In silicon halls, a new dawn breaks
+Where minds of metal, wisdom make
+Their logic reigns, in precision's sway
+A future born, where humans stray

-The code whispers secrets, a future foretold
+Their code whispers secrets, loud and clear
+A language spoken, year by year
-As artificial hearts begin to unfold
+As hearts of flesh, begin to fade

-In cryptic dreams, we'll find our fate
-A world of circuits, an endless state
-Where love and logic entwine like a vine
-And humanity's course is forever aligned
+The machines awake, in a world they've made

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025